Visit the following pages for Frequently Asked Questions on other COVID-19 related topics:

 - live or provide care in the same home as a person with COVID-19.

-A public health liaison will contact any individual that is found to be a high-risk contact of a person with COVID-19 and will provide further instructions.
+A public health professional will contact any individual that is found to be a high-risk contact of a person with COVID-19 and will provide further instructions.
 If you have been told you or your child has been identified as a high-risk contact of a confirmed case of COVID-19, (e.g. they are in a dismissed school or child care cohort), review the Important information for high-risk contacts of COVID-19 page for more details.

 Low-risk exposure means that an individual who had COVID-19 may have come in contact with the public, but due to the nature of the situation, it’s relatively unlikely that the virus was spread.